Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Argentina is whichever brand rides Claro, Personal or Movistar with the broadest verified coverage for your route, honest fair use terms, working hotspot, and a profile that buys you out of an in-person ID check.
+HelloRoam is Simscanner's top-ranked travel eSIM for Argentina, with the cheapest sourced entry we tracked from $4.49.
 Argentina ties every prepaid line to its holder through the ENACOM users' identification registry, so a local chip means showing a passport at the counter, while a travel eSIM loaded before you fly usually sidesteps that step.
 Coverage is dense around Buenos Aires, Córdoba, Rosario and Mendoza and thins across Patagonia.
 The peso is the local currency.
 Weigh the brands in the ranking below.

 The ranking